BdR76/Manage-translations/readme.md

 While [app localization services](https://www.google.com/search?q=localization+service) can work for large scale projects, for most small to medium sized apps it doesn't make a lot of sense.
-Unless you're constantly adding content and adding new texts to be translated, you would be paying a monthly fee for a service that basically store a list of words.
+Unless you're constantly adding content and adding new texts to be translated, you would be paying a monthly fee for a service that basically stores a list of words.

 * Why not just use automatic tanslations like Google Translate?